Selena: Impact

 In October 1995, a Houston jury convicted Saldívar of first-degree murder and she was sentenced to life in prison with the possibility of parole after 30 years in 2025.
+On March 27, 2025, Saldívar's appeal for parole was denied.
+She will be eligible again in March 2030.
 Life with the possibility of parole was the maximum prison term allowed in Texas that could be imposed at the time.
 In 2002, under a judge's order, the gun used to kill Selena was destroyed and the pieces were thrown into Corpus Christi Bay.
 Fans and historians disapproved of the decision to destroy the gun, saying the event was historical and the gun should have been in a museum.

 Artistry

 Selena possessed a soprano vocal range.
+During her lifetime, she expressed her love and admiration for Gloria Estefan, who she credited with opening the door for female artists of hispanic descent.
+Selena's other major influences include Madonna, Paula Abdul, Michael Jackson, Janet Jackson, Mariah Carey and Whitney Houston, as well as rock bands such as AC/DC and KISS.

 In an April 1995 interview with Billboard magazine, Behar said he saw Selena as a "cross between Janet Jackson and Whitney Houston in style, feel, and vocal range".
 Although Selena did not write most of her songs, she incorporated R&B, Latin pop, technopop, country and western, and disco into her Tejano music repertoire.
 Mario Tarradell of The Dallas Morning News said that during her music career, Selena "merges Tejano's infectious cumbia rhythm with street-savvy R&B, old-school soul, dancehall reggae, sizzling salsa, and trippy, loopy funk".
 Selena's recordings expressed "love and pain, as well as strength and passion", according to Charles Tatum.

 She also recorded independently driven, female-empowerment-themed compositions; "Si La Quieres", "¿Qué Creías?", "Ya Ves" and "Ya No", which centered around inappropriate relationships and recovery from domestic violence.
 Peter Watrous of The New York Times said Selena's voice "sometimes quivered", and that she "roughed it up a bit".
 He continued, "[a]t its best, it had a coolness, a type of unadorned passion".
 Ilan Stavans called her music "cursi-melodramatic, cheesy, overemotional, not too far from Juan Gabriel and a relative of Iglesias".
 Richard Corliss of Time magazine said her songs "are perky, cheerful rather than soulful", and that earlier recordings, "with their tinny, Tijuana Brass charts, and keyboards that evoke calliopes are ideal for the fairground or merry-go-round".
 Corliss calls Selena's singing an "expert mimicry of everything from Édith Piaf's melodramatic contralto to the coloratura riffs of Mariah Carey.
 But the sounds are still lightly Hispanic."